ogmini/Notepad-Tabstate-Buffer/README.md

  - Content
  - Unknown 1 byte
    - Possibly a NULL as a delimiter
- - CRC 32 of the all previous bytes starting from the 3rd byte
+ - CRC 32 of all the previous bytes starting from the 3rd byte
  - Unsaved Buffer Chunks

+### 0.bin / 1.bin

+- First 2 bytes are "NP"
+- 3rd byte might reference the bin number.
+(00 for 0.bin and 01 for 1.bin)
+- 4th byte 09 (Need more testing)
+- 14 Unknown Bytes
+- CRC 32 of all the previous bytes starting from the 3rd byte

 ## Chunk Format for Unsaved Buffer